Paper research on wall

 Improving Peer Online Forums (IPOF) Study

 Individuals with mental health issues are increasingly turning online for support, yet how online support works and the impact of going online for support is not well understood.
-The aim of this project is to improve the uptake, safety and usefulness of these communities by developing a theory as to how these online forums work, for why, why and in what contexts.
+The aim of this project was to improve the uptake, safety and usefulness of these communities by developing a theory as to how these online forums work, for why, why and in what contexts.
+The research has finished but we have produced a wide range of outputs and papers which we would love you to look at on our website or via this summary. iPOf Summary

 Read more about Improving Peer Online Forums